Talesay/impact-plugin-sequence-manager/README.md

   * Time a player respawn: player dies, wait 3 seconds, spawn player entity: `then(this.kill).wait(3).then(function() { ig.game.spawnEntity...; })`
   * Make a crumbling platform that wobbles every once in a while before `kill`ing itself: `wait(0.3).then(this.wobble).wait(0.3).then(this.wobble).wait(0.3).then(this.kill)`

-Be sure to check out my [blog post][blogpost] explaining the rationale behind this class.

 ## Install

-  1. Download eventChain.js (either by [downloading it directly][download] or by cloning the repo).
-  2. EventChain's module is declared as `game.system.eventChain`, so you need to create a `system` directory inside the `lib/game` directory of your game.
-  3. Copy eventChain.js to your new `lib/game/system` directory.

-To use EventChain in your code, add its full name to the `require` statement in the module you're using it in, like this:
+To use ig.Sequence in your code, add its full name to the `require` statement in the module you're using it in, like this:

     .require(
        // ... other modules go here ...
-       'game.system.eventChain'
+       'plugins.sequence.manager'
     ).define(//...

-You should be all set.

 ## Usage

-`EventChain` has one optional parameter: the context in which it should execute the callbacks.
+`ig.Sequence` has one optional parameter: the context in which it should execute the callbacks.
 That way, you can write `.then(this.kill)` and the chain will Do The Right Thing.
 If you don't need any special context, don't pass in that param.

-You probably want to create an `EventChain` in the `init` method of an entity:
+You probably want to create an `ig.Sequence` in the `init` method of an entity:

     init: function(x, y, settings) {
       this.parent(x, y, settings);
-      this.chain = EventChain(this)
+      this.chain = ig.Sequence(this)
         .wait(10)           // Wait for 10 seconds...
         .then(function() {  // ...then spawn a baddie...
             ig.game.spawnEntity('EntityKillerThing', 10, 10);